mvirgo/Advanced-Lane-Lines/README.md

 The R color channel definitely appears to see the lines the best, so I'll use this.

 ####HLS color thresholds
 The last thresholds I checked were in the HLS color space.
+My final product only uses S, but here's how to pull out all the HLS channels.
 ```
 hls = cv2.cvtColor(image, cv2.COLOR_RGB2HLS)
 H = hls[:,:,0]